ECON 7121 - Microeconomic Theory IV

 Course Code ECON 7121 Course Microeconomic Theory IV Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description This course introduces key advanced methods and theories of contemporary microeconomics.
 Topics may include the economic behaviour of individual units, in particular consumers and firms; the general equilibrium theory; expected utility and uncertainty; welfare economics; and the fundamentals of the game theory.

-Course Coordinator: Dr Paul Pezanis-Christou
+Course Coordinator: Associate Professor Paul Pezanis-Christou

 The full timetable of all activities for this course can be accessed from Course Planner.